nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 * **What standard functions should be disallowed?**

-  Those are the ones you'll need to declare private
+  Those are the ones you'll need to declare `private`

 * **Who should have access to the members of your new type?**

-  This question helps you determine which members are public, which are protected, and which are private.
+  This question helps you determine which members are `public`, which are `protected`, and which are `private`.

   It also helps you determine which classes and/or functions should be friends, as well as whether it makes sense to nest one class inside another.